zeroluck/docs/sources/articles/apache-oauth2.md

 ## Big picture

-Solution consists of two parts:
+The web server plugin consists of two parts:

 * mod_ox - new apache module written in C which is loaded by httpd.
 * oxd - mediator between mod_ox and UMA Authorization server. oxd is java application.